MichalAW/User-search/README.md

 App for Users search engine on Github
 # How it works
 1. In "search" write any nickname/name/ of your known Github users :)
-2. Click on the "icon", and you'll see their repository.
+2. Click on the name/nickname, and you'll see their repository on github.

 # Links
 repository --> https://github.com/MichalAW/User-search.git